-IFMA is an engineering school situated in Clermont-Ferrand, in the beautiful Auvergne "volcano park" region of central France, in a landscape of mountains, forests and lakes.
+IFMA is an engineering school situated in Clermont-Ferrand, in the beautiful Auvergne "volcanic park" region of central France, in a landscape of mountains, forests and lakes.
 Clermont-Ferrand is 3 hours from Paris by train (45 minutes by plane) and 2 hours from Lyon by car.
-It is a city with a total of 32,000 students in 2 universities and 5 engineering schools, which collectively form "Clermont Université".
+It is a city with a total of 38,000 students in 2 universities and 5 engineering schools, which collectively form "Clermont Université".

-IFMA is on the Cézeaux sciences campus, very conveniently connected to the city centre by the new tram network (trams every 5-6 minutes).
+IFMA is on the Cézeaux sciences campus, very conveniently connected to the city centre by the tram network (trams every 5-6 minutes).

 A very important aspect of the IFMA programme is extensive contact with industry.
 Students carry out two obligatory industrial projects as well as internships in companies representing a total of 8 months' experience.

 The IFMA Foundation was at the origin of the project to establish a mechanical engineering school in

 Clermont-Ferrand.
 Composed for a large part of industrial companies (Renault, Michelin, Peugeot Citroën; Schneider, etc.), it provides a constantly upgraded two-way contact with the industrial world.

 - Favour the personal development of engineering students

 - Take into account the needs of industry in the Institute's pedagogical programme